 Julie Weaverling: The Front Porch

-Julie Weaverling is an artist and the director of the Front Porch Art Gallery.
-Fibre Arts Take Two talked to Julie about her gallery, her art and her dreams.
+Julie Weaverling, artist and director of Front Porch Art Gallery.
+Fibre Arts Take Two spoke to Julie about her gallery, art and dreams.

 Julie Weaverling’s Friday Feature Artist Interview can be found at the bottom of this page.